thinkthoughts/int_serialization_benchmark-rml/README.md

 Currently, the benchmark is very approximative.
 The implementations are untested.
 This is at the demo stage.
 We compare `champagne_lemire` which is something like the function from Ryu, `fast+champagne_lemire` which is a slightly faster alternative and dragonbox (a very fast alternative).
-Some of the code is assuredly or wrong makes assumptions not satisfied by the benchmark.
+Some of the code is assuredly wrong or makes assumptions not satisfied by the benchmark.

 ```
 cmake -B build
+cmake --build build
 ./build/benchmark
 ```